 College English II is required for all 10th grade students other than those taking Pre-AP English II.
 It includes the study and analysis of classical and/or topical works of literature in the various genres.
-Refinement of the writing and research process, a continued emphasis on correct English usage, review of grammatical principles, enhancement of listening and speaking skills, and fostering of higher level thinking skills will be pursued.
+Course objectives include the refinement of the writing and research process and a continued emphasis on correct English usage and grammatical principles.
+Students will work to demonstrate active listening skills during class discussions, participate in collaborative study groups and class discussions to enhance formal speaking skills, and practice higher level thinking skills.
+Refinement of the writing and research process, a continued emphasis on correct English usage, review of grammatical principles, demonstrate active listening skills during class discussion, participate in collaborative study groups and class discussions to further enhance and refine formal speaking skills, and fostering of higher level thinking skills will be pursued.
 The course is designed to meet individual and class needs for pre-college study.
 The instruction seeks to review, refine, and augment the concepts learned in previous grades while supplying new and important material essential to maintaining a high standard of language comprehension and usage as well as preparation for future college studies.

-PRE-ADVANCED PLACEMENT ENGLISH II Level 1
+PRE-ADVANCED PLACEMENT ENGLISH II